hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 *Napkin hacks.* My goal in this post is to outline a few simple hacks for the back of a napkin.
-I think of these as algorithms for a napkin computer, and they really can be implemented using high school algebra on a small piece of paper, without calculus or calculators (though the latter can save time and labour).
+I think of these as algorithms for a napkin computer, and with some practice, they really can be implemented using high school algebra on a small piece of paper, without calculus or calculators (though the latter can save time and labour).